- Overview & Timeline

 Barnard Residential Life & Housing is pleased to take part in Columbia's "Open Housing" program, in order to allow students to choose into suites or rooms together, regardless of gender identity.
 The primary reason for such a policy is to provide housing options that take into consideration varying identities and preferences and to ensure a comfortable & welcoming environment for all students.
 For more information, please visit the the Columbia Undergrad Housing's FAQ about Open Housing.

-Open Housing is not intended and in fact is highly discouraged for romantic couples.
+Open Housing is not intended and is highly discouraged for romantic couples (room changes may not be possible if a couple breaks up).

-Groups with CU students who identify as MALE may only select an entirely empty suite which matches the size of their group.
-Gender inclusive groups may not select into partial suites (i.e. where their group is not filling an entirely empty suite).
+Groups with CU students who identify as male may only select an entirely empty suite which matches the size of their group (during the 4, 5, or 6 Lottery).

 All gender inclusive groups who select housing at Barnard will be required to sign the Barnard Open Housing Agreement / Contract.